 Alice Gottesman Bayer Pediatric Intensive Care Unit

 The Alice Gottesman Bayer Pediatric Intensive Care Unit (PICU) at Mount Sinai Kravis Children’s Hospital cares for children from infancy through age 21.
-Our facility contains 16 intensive care unit (ICU) beds and five telemetry (highly monitored) beds and has approximately 900 admissions each year.
-Staff in the PICU work closely with the Kravis Pediatric Cardiac ICU (PCICU), which is located adjacent to the PICU.
+Our facility contains 15 intensive care unit (ICU) beds and five telemetry (highly monitored) beds and has approximately 900 1200 admissions each year.
+Staff in our PICU work closely with the Mount Sinai Pediatric Cardiac Intensive Care Unit (PCICU), which is located adjacent to the PICU.
 We provide technologically advanced, high-quality, family-centered, compassionate care and participate actively in many quality assurance initiatives that are ongoing throughout the hospital.

 Our critical care staff includes Magnet-recognized nurses who are acknowledged for their excellence in nursing and who specialize in critical care, as well as pediatric pharmacists, rehabilitation specialists, social workers, nutritionists, respiratory therapists, and child-life specialists.